Semiahmoo-Robotics/FIRSTPowerUp2018-Public/README.md

 * Use `private static final Logger LOGGER` instances where logging is necessary.
 See [SemiRobot.java](src/main/java/team6458/SemiRobot.java) for an example.
 * [Null is bad.](https://en.wikipedia.org/wiki/Tony_Hoare#Apologies_and_retractions)
 Avoid nulls wherever possible.
-State all return values and accepted inputs as nullable or non-null.
+State all accepted inputs as nullable or non-null.
 The last thing that should happen is that the robot locks up and crashes with a NullPointerException due to poor practices.
   * If nulls are used in non-closed scope situations, you will have to